Sliding mode on tangential sets of Filippov systems: Regularized tangential vector field

-In the limit $\e=0$, considering the expression of $\lambda^*(p)$ provided in Theorem \ref{theo 1}, we get
+In the limit $\e=0$, considering the expression of $\lambda^*(p)$ provided in Theorem \ref{theo1}, we get

-and there exists a slow manifold $\mathcal{S}$, given by the restriction $v_1=0$ and $w=\phi^{-1}(\la^*(p))$.
-Considering the restriction of \eqref{exemplo-reg-dobra-dobraR4} in $\mathcal{S}$ we obtain the reduced problem that, in this case, coincides with the tangential vector field given in \eqref{Exemplo-CampoTangencial-DobraR4}. \end{example}
+and the existence of a slow manifold $\mathcal{S}$, given by the restriction $v_1=0$ and $w=\phi^{-1}(\la^*(p))$.
+Considering the restriction of \eqref{exemplo-reg-dobra-dobraR4} on $\mathcal{S}$, we obtain the reduced problem which, in this case, coincides with the tangential vector field given in \eqref{Exemplo-CampoTangencial-DobraR4}. \end{example}